The Complete Booker Reading Challenge

 1992-The English Patent by Michael Ondaatje

-Booker shortlist nominees from my library TBR:
+Booker shortlist nominees in my library TBR:

 Orchard on Fire by Shena MacKay